WaveStyledApp/wave-docs/Summaries/matt-Jul31-22.md

 # Sitdown Summary - July 31st 2022 - Matt

-Notes about work down on July 31st 2022.
+Notes about work done on July 31st 2022.
 Base code fot the image scraper.

 ## Image Scraper
 - Making it as a class so that it can be easily used by other systems.